DHP-stottepakke/pages/pages/dmp_supporting_info/support_00_start_writing.md

 {% include image.html file="dsw_phases.png" caption="1.
 Select project phase: Initial, midway or complete DMP, 2.
 Select the chapter, 3.
 Answer questions" alt="Screenshot with 1.
 Phase selection menu: Initial, midway or complete DMP, 2.
 Chapter selection, 3.
 Questionnaire" %}

-#### Smart navigation
+### Smart navigation
-The navigation pane to the left can be used actively to jump between questions without scrolling.
+The chapter navigation pane to the left can be used actively to jump between questions without scrolling.
 Follow-up questions and item lists can be collapsed/ expanded using the black arrow symbols in the navigation pane.

 {% include image.html file="dsw_smart.png" caption="Use arrows in the navigation pane on the left hand side for smart navigation" alt="Screenshot of the question Contibutor(s) in the chapter 'About the DMP', with two contributors added.
 Contributor are named 'Contributor A' and 'Contributor B' added.
 The follow-up questions (Name, E-mail address, ORCID Identifier etc.) for 'Contributor A' are expanded and for 'Contributor B' minimized." %}

+#### Consulting additional information
 For additional information, the links in the questionnaire lead to the question-specific [Supporting Information for Users](/pages/dmp_supporting_info/).

 {% include image.html file="dsw_supporting.png" caption="Links to question-specific supporting information" alt="Screenshot of external link to question-specific supporting information." %}

 #### Controlling what is presented in the questionnaire tab
 **View** – note that you can control what is presented in the user interface.
 By default, only questions desirable the chosen project phase are visible and question tags are hidden.